sebbmn/video-printer/README.md

 # Video-printer :printer: :tv:
 > All art is quite useless. | *Oscar Wilde, The Picture of Dorian Gray*

-- :page_facing_up: Print video frames on screen
+- :page_facing_up: Pick video frames and print them on screen
-- :star2: Only standard JS/HTML/CSS
-- :100: 100% dependencies free
-- :skull: Obviously useless (as it is)
+- :skull: Obviously useless
+- :star2: JS/HTML/CSS only

 ## Getting started
 1. Clone this repo